objectiv/objectiv.io/docs/docs/open-model-hub.md

 Each model can run on an [Objectiv Bach DataFrame](/modeling/dataframe/bach.DataFrame.mdx) and delivers output in this format as well, so it can be used for further modeling.

-:::info WIP
+:::demo notebook
-We've setup an intial showcase of the available product analytics models in our [live demo notebook](https://notebook.objectiv.io/lab/?path=product_analytics.ipynb).
-Right now, we are creating functions for each of these models, so you can easily use then from a notebook.
+We've setup an intial showcase of the available product analytics models in our [demo notebook](https://notebook.objectiv.io/).
 :::

-## Available models
+# Available models
-Each model can run before or after any of the available other models.
+Each model can run before, after or combined with any of the available other models.
 This allows you stack them for your analysis and further ML.
+There are two types of models: filters & aggregations.

+## Filter models

+## Aggregation models

 ### User categorization
 * `unique_users`: Unique users.